berrak/virtualbox/README.md

 If not already done so, install a VM with the VirtualBox wizard (use *New* button) and use NAT (which is the default networking setup).

-Once the Debian installer starts, and to use the site manifest as is, use 'web', 'mojo', 'php' and 'hard' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
+Once the Debian installer starts, and with the site manifest as is, use 'web', 'mojo', 'php' and 'hard' as the *host name*, and here I use 'vbox.tld' as the VM *domain name*.
 Note that each VM domain *must* use the same domain name to deploy one universal site manifest for all VM's.